Bartholomew Price: Life

-In 1891, he was elected Master of Pembroke College, which dignity carried with it a canonry of Gloucester Cathedral.
+In 1891 Price was elected Master of Pembroke College, which dignity carried with it a canonry of Gloucester Cathedral.

-He also seems to have donated an interesting astronomical clock to Gloucester cathedral.

 In 1889 he was one of the shareholders in Silver's factory in Silvertown, East London, an immensely profitable rubber company.
 That year saw a major strike by Silver's workers for higher pay but after 12 weeks the strikers were forced back to work by hunger.
 Bartholomew Price was the shareholder who moved the motion of thanks in the Managing Director at the shareholders meeting in February 1890.

 He was on the governing body of Abingdon School from c.1887 until his death in December 1898.

-He died in December 1898 with the title of Reverend and was buried in Holywell Cemetery, Oxford.
+The Revd Bartholomew Price died in Oxford on 28 December 1898 and was buried in Holywell Cemetery, Oxford.
+His grave marker reads: “BARTHOLOMEW PRICE D.D., F.R.S. / FOR 45 YEARS SEDLEIAN PROFESSOR OF NATURAL / PHILOSOPHY – MASTER OF PEMBROKE COLLEGE, / CANON OF GLOUCESTER CATHEDRAL / BORN AT COLN ST DENIS, GLOUCESTERSHIRE, 14 MAY 1818 / DIED AT OXFORD, 28 DEC.
+1893 / AND HIS BELOVED WIFE AMY ELIZA, DAUGHTER OF WILLIAM COLE COLE OF EXMOUTH, BORN 19 SEPTEMBER 1835, DIED 14 OCTOBER 1909.”

 Nowadays, Professor Price is best remembered as one of the teachers of Lewis Carroll.
 There is a reference to his nickname of 'the bat' in the Mad Hatter's song "Twinkle, Twinkle, Little Bat", a parody of "Twinkle Twinkle Little Star" in Alice's Adventures in Wonderland.
+A clock designed by Henry Wilson is dedicated to Price in Gloucester Cathedral.